jpotts15/Network_Labs_with_ClaudeCode/README.md

 ## known issues in the backlog
 1. Claude just can't bootstrap ssh for cisco devices, always in global context
 2. Claude generates each link in the lab with a network connection, it works and it hides them but its unnecessary
+3. Claude doesn't check resource requirements, probably should fix on the eveng template side or just tell claude to double check resource requirements before finalizing
+4. Claude doesn't really consider resource constraints, mostly fine but if this ever moved beyond just my lab would instantly become an issue for resource constrained envs

 ##Claude Generated Overview
 ---